 Why Cybersecurity Skills Are Important

-According to a 2022 study by security group ISC2, a notable shortage of cybersecurity professionals in the market exists, with job postings consistently exceeding the number of qualified applicants.
-With the increasing number of high-profile cyberattacks, companies are more aware of the importance of cybersecurity and are actively seeking professionals with the skills and knowledge to mitigate risk.
+According to a 2023 study by security group ISC2, a notable shortage of cybersecurity professionals in the market exists, with job postings consistently exceeding the number of qualified applicants.
+With the increasing number of high-profile cyber attacks, companies are more aware of the importance of cybersecurity and are actively seeking professionals with the skills and knowledge to mitigate risk.
 To be competitive in the job market, developing solid cybersecurity skills can be key to optimizing your marketability.

 Hands-on experience with various types of cybersecurity, such as cloud and network security, can also benefit professionals in the field.
 While knowledge of how these systems work and the skills to defend them, such as penetration testing or risk analysis, is essential to anyone looking to build a cybersecurity career, knowing how these skills apply in a practical, real-world setting is also important.
 A cybersecurity bootcamp that provides hands-on experience can help you put training into practice.